Zrizvi28/Allergen-Information-Infrastructure/README.md

 # Allergen Information Infrastructure
 An open, lightweight infrastructure for building local restaurant allergen-information directories.
-AllergyLocate.org is the first implementation of the system — a US-wide index of allergen disclosures, primarily national chains, with a concentrated set of independent restaurants in NYC specifically.
+AllergyLocate.org is the first implementation of the system, a US-wide index of allergen disclosures, primarily national chains, with a concentrated set of independent restaurants in NYC specifically.
 The goal is not just to maintain one directory, but to provide a model that other teams can adapt and deploy for their own communities.

 **Live site:** https://allergylocate.org